 Some of the causes for developing COPD are very rare!
 Probably the least common way to get COPD is if your family has a history of the disease.
 Yes, COPD can be hereditary.
 This is due in part to a genetic condition called alpha-1 antitrypsin deficiency.
 People with this genetic condition have a very low amount of a protein that is made in the liver, which has led to some patients being diagnosed with COPD.
 Another way to get COPD, although uncommon, is if there has been a history of asthma.
 If not treated properly, asthma has been shown to slowly become COPD over time.

-Of course, if you are a patient suffering from COPD, then stem cell therapy could be for you!
+Of course, if you are a patient suffering from COPD, then cellular therapy could be for you!
 If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.